zhenjia2017/TraceDR/DrugRecSynthesis/README.md

 # DrugRecSynthesis

 A  system for generating synthetic patient data with drug recommendations, leveraging knowledge graphs and Large Language Models (LLMs) to generate Reasonable drug recommendation cases for research and development purposes.
+The dataset is available at the [link](https://1drv.ms/u/c/3f6cea964af1d750/IQCZxlGhfHTTQJXLKgeENFf7AbWRHmZX6WnpJdLVcv-XsB4?e=b8yw3a).

 ## Overview